nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following sequence diagram summarizes what happens when a user executes the `add_student` command:
 ![AddStudentSequenceDiagram](images/enhao/AddStudentSequenceDiagram.png)

+### Delete Student Feature
+The delete student feature allows user to delete a student from the TutorBuddy Application.

+#### Implementation
+The delete student feature is implemented similarly to the add student feature.
+However, it makes use of the `DeleteStudentCommandParser` and `DeleteStudentCommand` instead to delete the student from the student list.
+The command word to use is `delete_student`.
+In step 4, it only validates the information and do not create a new `student` object.
+In step 7 and 8, instead of adding the student to the `AddressBook` and `filteredStudents`, we remove the student instead.

+### Edit Student Feature
+The edit student feature allows user to edit a student profile from the TutorBuddy Application.

+#### Implementation
+The edit student feature is implemented similarly to the add student feature.
+However, it makes use of the `EditStudentCommandParser` and `EditStudentCommand` instead to edit the student from the student list.
+The command word to use is `edit_student`.
+In step 4, it only validates the information, determine the fields to be edited, but it does not create a new `student` object.
+In step 7 and 8, instead of adding the student to the `AddressBook` and `filteredStudents`, we update the student list instead.

+### Find Student Feature
+The find student feature allows user to specific keywords in relation to the student's name in the application.
+TutorBuddy will then filter the student list based on given keyword.

+#### Implementation
+The find student feature is implemented similarly to the add student feature.
+However, it makes use of the `FindStudentCommandParser` and `FindStudentCommand` instead to edit the student from the student list.
+The command word to use is `find_student`.
+In step 4, it only validates the information, determine the keywords, but it does not create a new `student` object.
+In step 7 and 8, instead of adding the student to the `AddressBook` and `filteredStudents`, we only update the `filteredStudents` list instead based on the given keywords.

 ### List Students' Email Feature
 The list students' email feature allows the end-user to retrieve a list of students' emails, which are concatenated with